-I’ve traveled all around the world but, until this day, I have never been sandboarding.
+I’ve traveled all around the world but, until this day, I have never been sandboarding in Colorado.

 During my time in the mountains of Colorado, I spent a lot of my time doing new outdoor adventures such as snowboarding in the Aspen/Snowmass mountains.

-What made the experience even better was the fact that the slopes weren’t that busy even given the variety of people from all over the world who came to the base of the Rocky Mountains to experience this new sport of sandboarding.
+What made the experience even better was the fact that the slopes weren’t that busy even given the variety of people from all over the world who came to the base of the Rocky Mountains to experience this new sport of sandboarding in Colorado.

 It’s these sort of outdoor adventure activities that convince Europeans to book upcoming cheap holidays for 2016 through companies on the web.
 And once you book it, you know immediately the small investment is worth every penny for the experience you’ll be gaining!